doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

     }
 ```

-As a result you will see:
+As a result, you will see:

 ```sql
 CREATE TABLE demo_events_queue ON CLUSTER `{cluster}`